Plan & prepare

-- Check your boat or kayak and gear for rats and mice, Argentine ants, rainbow skinks, soil and seeds.
+- Check your boat or kayak and your gear for rats, mice, Argentine ants, rainbow skinks, soil and seeds.

-- Pack luggage and all food you are bringing to the island in rodent-proof containers – no open bags/boxes/containers or plastic bags please.
+- Pack luggage and all food you are bringing to the island in pest-proof containers – no open bags/boxes/containers or plastic bags please.

 - Leave your dog or other domestic pets at home – dogs pose a risk to the native species on this island.